 My work has been published at leading scopus-indexed peer-reviewed journals, including Scientific Reports, European Political Science Review, European Journal of Political Research and the Journal of Quantitative Description (JQD).

-Method-wise, I enjoy designing survey- and field-experiments, as well as using computational social science approaches such as topic-modelling, webscraping and digital trace-data.
+Method-wise, I enjoy designing survey- and field-experiments, and use computational social science approaches leveraging digital trace-data.